 He departed Norfolk Island for Port Jackson aboard the Kitty in Mar 1793, whilst his wife Ann and their child Ann left Norfolk island a year later aboard the Francis.
 William joined the NSW Corps in Sydney in April 1793.
 James was back on Norfolk Island in 1797 and once again returning to Sydney.

-William with his wife Mary and three children returned to Norfolk Island aboard HMS Porpoise in Jan 1801.
+William with his wife Ann and three children returned to Norfolk Island aboard HMS Porpoise in Jan 1801.
 They returned to Sydney aboard the Union in Mar 1805.
-William, his wife Mary and their children left NSW bound for England aboard the Hindostan in May 1810, he was discharged to the 5th Veteran Battalion in Sept 1811
+William, his wife Ann and their children left NSW bound for England aboard the Hindostan in May 1810, he was discharged to the 5th Veteran Battalion in Sept 1811.

 William Bell who served in 5th Royal Veteran Battalion; 102nd Foot Regiment; 2nd Foot Guards was discharged aged 53 after 25 years 4 months of service in 1813.
 In 1784 William Bell stated he was discharged out of the militia.